fzyzcjy/flutter_rust_bridge/website/docs/index.md

   * **Use libraries/tools in Flutter/Rust**: All existing libraries, Flutter debuggers, ...
 Nothing to stop you from using them.
 * **Powerfulness**
   * **Arbitrary types**: Use arbitrary Rust and Dart types, even if they are not serializable or non-clone.
-  * **Async & sync** x Rust & Dart: Multi modes for various needs - Async Dart to avoid blocking the main thread, sync Dart to create sync API for places needed (e.g. Widget.build); Async Rust for IO bound tasks, or sync Rust (thread pools) for CPU-heavy computations.
+  * **Async & sync** x Rust & Dart: Multi modes for various needs - Async Dart to avoid blocking the main thread, sync Dart for places needed (e.g. Widget.build); async Rust for IO bound tasks, thread pools for CPU-heavy computations.
   * **Two-way road**: Not only can Dart call Rust - Rust can also call Dart.
   * **Auto-translatable types**: Lots of types can be further translated to Dart native types, e.g. complex `enum`s and `struct`s, zero-copy big arrays, errors (`Result`), and `Stream`s (iterator).
   * **Auto safety**: Focus on your code, and forget memory safety, malloc/free, or undefined behavior completely.
   * **Customizable & bare-metal mode**: Provide sensible defaults, but everything (loader, handler, ...) can be customized.
-You can even only throw all away and only use the bare minimum calling.
+You can even throw all away and only use the bare minimum calling.
   * **Cross-platform**: Support Android, iOS, Windows, Linux, MacOS, and Web.
   * Other features, e.g. support whole folders as input, pure-Dart compatible, instance and static methods, ...
 * **Reliability**
-  * **Solid CI**: Valgrind & sanitizers (ASAN/MSAN/LSAN) for memory/UB-related bugs, testing per platform, benchmarking, codecov, etc, all guaranteed by CI.
+  * **Solid CI**: Valgrind & sanitizers (ASAN/MSAN/LSAN) for memory/UB-related bugs, testing per platform per mode, benchmarking, codecov, etc, all guaranteed by CI.
   * **Used by many people**: See [here](https://fzyzcjy.github.io/flutter_rust_bridge/guides/users) for an incomplete list.
   * **Easy to code-review & convince yourself**: This package simply simulates how humans write boilerplate code.
 If you want to convince yourself (or your team) that it is safe, there is not much code to track.
   * **Fast**: It is only a thin (though feature-rich) wrapper, benchmarked on CI, and even has multiple codecs for best performance under different workloads.